 Up-selling and Cross-Selling is a super weapon for sales strategy.
 Here you may offer and advise equivalent or better items to the customers depending on their preferences and their interests.

-Researches show that about 33% of customers make purchases from the same company/shop being their for 1 year.
+Researches show that about 33% of customers make purchases from the same company/shop being there for 1 year.

 Although the eCommerce owners mostly forget about their old customers while they are busy gaining new customers, the old customers are the ones you should rely on.